jwlee-ticket/library_company_data_analysis_server/README.md

     LiveModel ||--o{ ViewConAllDaily : "aggregates from"
     LiveModel ||--o{ ViewLlmPlayDaily : "aggregates from"
     LiveModel ||--o{ ViewConBep : "calculates from"
+    LiveModel ||--o{ ViewPlayAllShowtime : "aggregates from"
+    LiveModel ||--o{ ViewPlayMonthlyAll : "aggregates from"
+    LiveModel ||--o{ ViewPlayRevenueByCast : "aggregates from"

     PlayTicketSaleModel ||--o{ ViewLlmPlayDaily : "feeds into"
     PlayShowSaleModel ||--o{ ViewLlmPlayDaily : "feeds into"
+    PlayShowSaleModel ||--o{ ViewPlayAllShowtime : "feeds into"
+    PlayTicketSaleModel ||--o{ ViewPlayMonthlyAll : "feeds into"
+    PlayShowSaleModel ||--o{ ViewPlayRevenueByCast : "feeds into"
     ConcertTicketSaleModel ||--o{ ViewConAllDaily : "feeds into"
     ConcertSeatSaleModel ||--o{ ViewConBep : "feeds into"
 ```